 When it comes to parenting, we all want to do better.
 Even the most confident Moms and Dads out there can admit that they don’t feel like they measure up in some areas.
-Of course, there are some that parent on the extremes.
+Of course, there is some that parent on the extremes.
 These are the helicopter parents or even the parent’s whose entire existence revolves around their children.
 I don’t think these folks feel like they are obsessed.
 I don’t believe that they even consider themselves on the extremes of parenting.
 I think they just feel like they are doing their job.

 And being overprotective certainly weaves its way into technology these days too.
 The amount of information that we consume as parents have contributed to our attitudes and general paranoia about what we should or shouldn’t let our kid’s do.
 The growing trend of keeping close tabs on your kids through their cell phones, devices, and social media accounts can bring negative repercussions very easily.

 And it’s a trend with some big stats attached to it.
 Here is a sample from Pew Research.